shopware5/devdocs/source/developers-guide/shopware-5-upgrade-guide-for-developers/index.md

 ### SSL Encryption

 The mixed SSL encryption mode in the shop configuration has been deprecated in 5.3 in favour of a stronger security policy.

 As of 5.4, the SSL encryption can only be enabled or disabled globally.
+Shops using the mixed SSL encryption setting will automatically be upgraded to full SSL encryption.
+We advise you to enable the full SSL encryption for your shops as soon as possible to prevent negative future side-effects.

+To learn more about the server configuration changes to switch to the full SSL encryption, please refer to [Redirect all requests to equivalent HTTPS domain](http://en.community.shopware.com/_detail_1864.html).

 </div>